Tea shop interior design ideas: tradition, atmosphere, and the right kind of calm

 • Tea Shop with layered decor and balanced layout variation 4

-Encourage them to jot down suggestions on a communal note board positioned next to the display for an ever-evolving menu input.
+Encourage them to jot down suggestions on a communal note board positioned next to the display for regular menu input.

 FAQ